-The Royal Golf Club of Belgium - "Royal" since its foundation in 1906 by decision of King Leopold II - is laid on land belonging to the "Royal Donation".
-The Ravenstein Manor Farm owes its name to its first owner, Philippe de Cleves, Squire of Ravenstein.
+The Royal Golf Club of Belgium - "Royal" since its foundation in 1906, was created by King Leopold II together with the Ostend links forming one single Club.
+This single entity was split after the second world war and each Club gained their own identity.
+Both are laid on land belonging to the "Royal Donation".
+The Ravenstein Manor Farm owes its name to its first owner, Philippe de Cleves, Squire of Ravenstein and family of the dukes of Burgundy.

-The King particularly wished to implant coniferous of the same species as the ones he had been breeding with success in his Arboretum nearby.
+The King particularly wished to implant trees of the same species as the ones he had been breeding with success in his Arboretum nearby which makes of the Ravenstein course a mini arboretum and a constant pleasure for the eyes of all players.

 The Ravenstein Manor Farm, which has become the Club House, has its own historical background which started in 1460 with Philip The Good, Duke of Burgundy.
 The first stone of the present Château was laid on 12th August 1748 by Charles-Henry Francolet de Terweynt.
 After several changes of ownership, the last being the Prince of Orange in 1826, the property was bought from the Belgian State in 1880 by King Leopold II who presented it to the "Royal Donation" in 1903 so that it could become the Club House for the projected golf course.

-Today we still don't know with certitude who designed the course at Ravenstein as nothing has been kept in our archives but one of the most plausible hypothesis is that the course has been, if not designed, at least inspired by Seymour Dunn, "the architect of the Kings".
+Although the official plans with the lay out of the course have disappeared we know today for sure that the course in Tervuren was designed by Seymour Dunn, "the architect of the Kings".
 This brilliant man who was a keen golfer and even a golf teacher, was also the architect of one of the most famous courses of the world : Royal County Down in Ireland.

 In 1951 P. Mackenzie Ross designed the new course with a length of 3819 meters.
 This interesting and technical course challenges every level of golfer.

-In 1990 the main course underwent a 10 years modernising programme by another brillant architect, Marrtin Hawtree, in order to make it a more challenging test.
+In 1990 the main course underwent a 10 years modernising programme by another brilliant architect, Martin Hawtree, in order to make it a more challenging test.

-In 1996 King Albert II accepted the title of President of Honour of the Royal Golf Club of Belgium.
+In 2013 King Philippe I accepted the title of President of Honour of the Royal Golf Club of Belgium.

 The course record is now held by a young amateur August Thor Høst from Denmark, who shot 63 during the International Juniors of Belgium 2018.